John Cartwright (American football)

-John B. Cartwright is a Baptist pastor who first achieved acclaim as a record-setting quarterback at the United States Naval Academy in the 1960s.
+John B. Cartwright (born May 5, 1946) is an American Baptist pastor who first achieved acclaim as a record-setting quarterback at the United States Naval Academy in the 1960s.
 After a tour of duty in Vietnam, he became head football coach at Lynchburg Baptist College (now called Liberty University) while attending seminary at the school in Virginia.
 He then left football to start a church in Philadelphia, Pennsylvania that he has pastored for over three decades.

 Playing career

 Cartwright followed Roger Staubach as starting quarterback for the United States Naval Academy as a sophomore in 1965.
 He led the Midshipmen to some of their finest seasons including a 1967 season that including victories over Penn State, Syracuse, and Army.
 In the process, he broke 13 of Staubach's school records and set seven others of his own.

 Coaching career

 Cartwright spent one season in 1973 as an assistant coach at what is now called Liberty University under Lee Royer.
 But after Royer died in a plane crash, Cartwright was named the school's second ever head coach and he spent three seasons leading the Flames.